 Developing business leaders for the 21st century

 Modern businesses require leaders with a range of skills, a broad worldview, and the ability to adapt quickly to new challenges and opportunities.
-Rooted in the liberal arts and taking advantage of Cornell's One Course At A Time curriculum, as a business major you will develop skills and experiences that are essential for your first job, and that prepare you for greater responsibility as your career thrives.
+Rooted in the liberal arts and taking advantage of Cornell's One Course At A Time curriculum, you will develop skills and experiences that are essential for your first job, and that prepare you for greater responsibility as your career thrives.

 In Cornell’s business program, you will: